The Science Ambassador Scholarship

 Frequently Asked Questions

-The Science Ambassador Scholarship is only open to undergraduate students.
+No. The Science Ambassador Scholarship is only open to undergraduate students and high school seniors.

 Yes, you can apply, as long as you will study a STEM field for the entirety of your undergraduate career.

 Every semester, our scholarship winners make videos explaining a topic they're learning about in school.Meet the Science Ambassadors